Rixouu/driver-companion/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# driver-companion
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
-# driver-companion